River Street (Savannah, Georgia): Transportation

 The River Street Streetcar, a heritage streetcar line, served six stops between Montgomery Street and East Broad Street from 2009 to 2015.
 The lines, set into the street's Belgian block paving, were originally used by horsecars, then streetcars (between 1890 and 1946).
 The Norfolk Southern Railway had owned the River Street branch line for years, operating the River Street Rambler, a local freight train, until 2003.
 The City of Savannah purchased the River Street Branch line right-of-way from Norfolk Southern in 2004 for approximately $600,000.

 Old Town Trolley Tours has a stop (number 10 of 15) on River Street below Factors Walk.
 Old Savannah Tours has two stops on River Street: one close to Old Town's stop and the other at the marketplace further east.

 There are no city bus stops on River Street.
 The nearest ones are at Congress and Jefferson, Johnson Square, and Lincoln and Congress, which are all served by Chatham Area Transit's fare-free DOT (Downtown Transportation) "downtown loop" (route 7D) service.
 Lincoln Street ramp leads down to East River Street beside the western end of Factors Walk.

+Several riverboats are berthed beside River Street, including the Belles Ferry, the PS Georgia Queen and the PS Savannah River Queen.

 Large tankers and container ships proceeding to and returning from the Port of Savannah west of the city sometimes pass within yards of the promenade.

 In 2020, Plant Riverside District, a largescale mixed-use development, opened on the west end of the street.